ajilach/clamav-rest/README.md

 | `9443` | HTTPS REST listening port                |

 ## Running on Kubernetes
-Please refer to the `kubernetes_example` folder on how to configure the service.
+Please refer to the `kubernetes_example/` folder on how to configure the service.
-A commented way to mount a data directory from a pvc has been added.
+A way to mount a data directory from a pvc has been added to the manifest.
+Uncomment it to use it.

 # Maintenance / Monitoring